Illinois Clergy Abuse Lawyer

-Even though the abuse occurred decades ago, long past the statute of limitations, the clergy sexual abuse case was settled in March 2019.
+Even though the abuse occurred decades ago, long past the civil statute of limitations, the clergy members' sexual violation case was settled in March 2019.
 However, the information was not immediately released to the public.

 $210 Million in Payouts to Date

-In recent years, the Vatican, under the leadership of Pope Francis, has begun holding priests, clergy members, and Church leaders accountable for their deplorable actions.
+In recent years, the Vatican, under the leadership of Pope Francis, has begun holding the credibly accused clergy members and Church leaders accountable for their deplorable actions.

 How to Report Sexual Abuse

 Charges can still be filed decades later if the predator is still alive if the conduct is reported to the civil authorities.
-In 2013, the state removed criminal statutes of limitations in sex abuse claims.
-Abuse can be reported directly to law enforcement.
+In 2013, the state removed criminal statutes of limitations in child abuse claims.

-Whether or not you choose to come forward about your clergy sexual abuse case is entirely up to you.
-If you make a criminal report, it may stop the Catholic priest who is accused of abuse.
-Pedophiles rarely stop at molesting just one person and often have a life-long pattern of this child sexual abuse.
+Whether or not you choose to come forward about your clergy sex abuse case is entirely up to you.
+However, making a criminal report may stop the credibly accused clergy member from perpetrating sex violations.

-Improving mental health will not only help you as you try to recover from what you have endured but assist you in documenting what you have suffered, which could help you in your civil sexual abuse trial.
+Improving mental health will help you as you try to recover from what you have endured but assist you in documenting what you have suffered, which could help you in your civil sexual abuse trial.

-Sexual Abuse Claims Against the IL Dioceses
+Sexual Abuse Claims Against the Illinois Dioceses

-Damages in a Chicago Sexual Abuse Lawsuit
+Damages in a Chicago Child Sexual Abuse Lawsuit

-When you file a Catholic Church sexual misconduct lawsuit, you are entitled to be "made whole" for everything that you have suffered from the predatory priest and other clergy members.
+When you file a Catholic Church sexual misconduct lawsuit, you are entitled to be "made whole" for everything you have suffered from the predatory priest and other clergy members.